-Day Three: Rest the legs
+Day Three: Rest your legs

 If it’s a white-out and you can’t hit the slopes or you just feel like a cruisy day in Queenstown, you’ve got a number of options to relax and treat yourself.

-Gaze out over the snowy peaks in your cedar lined hot tub by day at Onsen Hot Pools.
+Gaze out over the snowy peaks in your cedar-lined hot tub by day at Onsen Hot Pools.
 With hot tubs reaching 40°c in winter, Onsen Hot Pools are the ultimate winter relaxation spot perfect to rest and rejuvenate after all that mountain action.

 If you want something a bit different head out to historic Arrowtown and check out Dorothy Browns cinema.
-This is an inviting, homey experience with couches and bean bags to relax into while you watch a film, while also having access to their fully licensed bar and book shop.
+This is an inviting, homey experience with couches and bean bags to relax into while you watch a film, while also having access to their fully licensed bar and bookshop.
 Make sure to order your cheese board and wine!

 In the evening grab a tasty takeout, and head along to Perky's, Queenstown's only floating bar!
 Enjoy locally crafted beers and Central Otago wines on their heated rooftop deck or snuggle up in the wooden booths inside the boat and take in the snowcapped mountains all around.

 New Zealand is famous for its fish and chips but have you ever tried fresh coeliac-friendly fish & chips and deep-fried kiwifruit?
 Erik's Fish & Chips is tucked discreetly down Earl Street in Queenstown's town centre, serving up some of the freshest, lightly battered fish and chips you'll ever try.

 2) Taco Medic